aeternity/aepp-sdk-python/docs/topics/install.rst

 How to install the Aeternity SDK
 ================================

-This document will explain differnet way to install the Aeternity Python SDK
+This document will explain different way to install the Aeternity Python SDK

 Install Python